-Providers must attempt to complete the Parent Snapshot with the Participant at the Initial Discussion.
+The Parent Snapshot must be completed within the Planning Phase.
+Providers must initially complete the Parent Snapshot with the Participant at the Initial Discussion and within 28 days of commencing in the service.
 However, Providers may need additional time to complete it for some Participants.

-While completing the Parent Snapshot, if the Participant requires any immediate support or assistance, the Mentor must determine if they should cease completing the Snapshot and refer them to other organisations or support services immediately.
+While completing the Parent Snapshot, if the Participant requires any immediate support or assistance, the Mentor must determine if they should cease completing the Snapshot and refer them to other organisations or support services immediately and attempt to revisit the Parent Snapshot at another time within the 28 days from commencement.
 Some Participants may wish to continue with the Initial Discussion even though they have disclosed that they need immediate support.
 Mentors should consider the Participant's wishes in this situation and determine if it is appropriate to continue.